Abbey04/Data_science_part_2_2023/README.md

 ### Massimiliano Izzo

-Materials for [Python Programming for Data Science WOW Course](https://www.conted.ox.ac.uk/courses/python-programming-for-data-science-part-1?code=O21P656COW) - **this page will be updated as the course progresses**.
+Materials for [Python Programming for Data Science WOW Course](https://www.conted.ox.ac.uk/courses/python-programming-for-data-science-part-2?code=O21P656COW) - **this page will be updated as the course progresses**.

 The class workspace on **Slack** is https://pp4ds-ox.slack.com.
 I encourage you to ask questions should you have them in the Slack channel incase your classmates can help.
-Massi (your tutor; massimiliano.izzo@conted.ox.ac.uk) will also check Slack and provide support where possible.
+Nick (your tutor; nick.day@conted.ox.ac.uk) will also check Slack and provide support where possible.
 Download Slack from: https://slack.com/get

 If you do not wish to use slack you can use Canvas to contact me and other students.